watson-developer-cloud/assistant-web-chat-service-desk-starter/docs/ADOPTION_GUIDE.md

 To successfully create a BYOSD integration with an existing service desk, developers will need to implement the functions listed in our [API documention](./API.md), following these [developer guidelines](./STEPS.md).
 In order to implement these APIs, however, the developer will first need access to certain exposed API endpoints of the service desk application, which are detailed in the following.

+The service desk must support client-side integrations using a browser-based (usually WebSockets or long-polling) API to connect from the service desk API to within the web chat browser.

 **Core "must have" Functionality:** startChat, endChat, sendMessageToAgent

 **Additional "nice to have" Functionality:** updateState, areAnyAgentsOnline, userTyping, userReadMessages